24 Jan Can I Get a Loan Against My Car?

 2. Loan Agreement

-Getting a loan against your car typically is a short term loan.
+A car pawn loan is typically a short term loan.

 This means the loan repayment period is 30-60 days.